Updated: Jan 11

 But let this not be a love letter to my Ego.
 I only admire his relentless transformation.
 That kind of routine adaptation to the present situation is what I’m striving for when I extol the values of living in the moment.
 Ego has mastered #sustainability.

-But if it sounds like I’m glorifying the ego, just remember my attraction is the same I would have for the "bad boy"; despite all his handsome allure, he’ll never stop treating me like shit.
+But if it sounds like I’m glorifying the ego, just remember my attraction is the same I would have for the "bad boy"; despite his handsome allure, he’ll never stop treating me like shit.
 It's the kind of love that steals your happiness when you're looking the other way.
 But he always returns for more…

 Let this instead be a road map to recognizing ego, and crushing it the way you would your biggest competitor.
-You don’t need to put them out of business, but stay ahead of the game.
+You don’t need to put them out of business, just stay ahead of the game.

 Speaking of which, I’ve been trying to write this blog for months.
 Not surprisingly, it has been very difficult to get out.
 That dance we do with ego, it’s not so much a tango.
 It feels more like a chicken dance: clunky, awkward, and extremely annoying.